 The menu of The Alienist is both unique and attractive.
 Clicking on the menu icon opens a full-screen menu on a read background.

 Pipe’s nav menu is fairly simple, but effective.
 Hovering over the links opens up a basic dropdown with a few second-level links.
-The main level of the menu also include a “get started” button.
+The main level of the menu also includes a “get started” button.
 Putting this link in the form of a button really makes it stand out.

 Carnival Studios takes an interesting approach by having the links displayed vertically and sideways.
 There are no dropdowns, but this is a visual effect that outlines each link as you hover over it.